Max Steel (film)

 Max Steel is a 2016 superhero film based on the eponymous action-figure line by Mattel, which was co-produced by its Playground Productions division with Dolphin Films and Ingenious Media.
-Open Road Films released the film theatrically on October 14, 2016 in the United States whiles IM Global handles its European and Asian distribution.
+Open Road Films released the film theatrically on October 14, 2016 in the United States while IM Global handled its European and Asian distribution.

 Directed by Stewart Hendler and written by Christopher Yost, the film stars Ben Winchell, Josh Brener, Ana Villafañe, Andy García, Maria Bello, and Billy Slaughter.
-The film chronicles the adventures of teenaged Max McGrath (Winchell) and alien companion Steel (Brener), who combine their powers to form the superhero Max Steel.
+It chronicles the adventures of teenaged Max McGrath (Winchell) and alien companion Steel (Brener), who combine their powers to form the superhero Max Steel.

 Filming began on April 29, 2014, in Wilmington, North Carolina and concluded in late May 2014.
-It was panned by critics, and was a box office failure, grossing $6.3 million globally and overall against a budget of $5 million to $10 million.
+Max Steel was panned by critics, who dismissed it as generic, unoriginal and forgettable, while also criticizing the character development, performances, and visual effects.
+The film was also a box-office bomb, grossing $6.3 million globally and overall against a budget of $10 million.

 Plot

 Teenager Max McGrath moves with his mother Molly to the town of Copper Canyon, where he was born and where his father Jim McGrath died in a supposed storm.
 In his first few days at school, he realizes that almost everyone in town knows more about Jim than he does because his mother refuses to talk about Jim's past or death.
 During dinner with Jim's friend Miles Edwards, Max learns that his father worked for N-TEK, an advanced research company now run by Miles.
 Concurrently after arriving, Max discovers he emits a unique form of tachyonic energy called TURBO which is powerful enough to overload any electrical item, but he has no control over when he emits it.
 After sensing an oncoming overload during a date with classmate Sofia, Max encounters an amnesiac alien creature named Steel, who symbiotically bonds with Max to absorb the energy.

 Finding themselves chased by mysterious men, Max takes Steel to his high school to hide and finds himself opening up emotionally for the first time in his life.
 Max learns to control and harness his powers, including linking with Steel to form a suit of armor.
 While linked, Max starts to see his father's life through flashbacks shared with Steel and learns that an alien race called the Ultralinks with the power to manipulate the elements launched an attack on N-TEK.
 In search of answers, Max goes there to visit Miles, who explains that Jim was working on creating a generator capable of creating an unlimited source of power, and suggests that Jim died in an accident caused by not following safety procedures.
 Feeling another energy spike, Max finds solace but is soon caught in a powerful storm, which he realizes is an Ultralink.
 Working together, Max and Steel defeat the Ultralink and, to their shock, find it looks identical to Steel.
 Another flashback hints that Steel was responsible for Jim's death, causing Max to lash out at Steel and walk away.